- Remote Education Provision: Information for Parents

 - Curriculum Recovery Plan

-Our students follow the National Curriculum and a broad range of subjects over a two week timetable of 50 one hour lessons.
+Our students follow the National Curriculum and a broad range of subjects over a two-week timetable consisting of a total of 50 one hour lessons.
 This allows students to demonstrate their individual talents, whilst providing a sound basis for further study and for success in later life.
+Morning registration is at 8:30am with pm registration taking place during the start of the last lesson of the day.
+The end of the day is at 3pm.

 Please contact Reception here to be referred to the correct member of staff regarding your query about the curriculum.